 Divided into five Regions, the 53 country members of The Commonwealth include a significant number of small states (population <1.5 million) alongside some of the world’s largest and wealthiest countries.
 All members are equal and all subscribe to the values described in the Commonwealth Charter.

-The Royal Commonwealth Society's international network is a valuable source of contacts, advice, mutual support and fellowship for our Supporters.
-Currently 12,000 strong and growing, the network draws from every Commonwealth nation, integrating individuals, branches and regions within civil society, government and commerce.
+The Royal Commonwealth Society's international networks provide a valuable source of contacts, advice, mutual support and fellowship.
+Currently 19,000 strong and growing, the network draws from every Commonwealth nation, integrating individuals, branches and regions within civil society, government and commerce.

 There is a great number of Branches and Societies across the Commonwealth, contact details for which are listed within the Regions.
-If you would like to get involved do contact your Regional Co-ordinator.
+If you would like to get involved do contact your Regional Co-ordinator or closest branch.

 There are 11 Commonwealth member states in the Pacific.
-RCS currently has branches in only two of these countries and a honorary representative in a third.
-RCS therefore does not have a strong presence in the region, so we intend to build on this, to connect and work with other...» Find out more about what’s happening in Pacific
+The RCS currently has branches in only two of these countries and a honorary representative in a third.
+The Society therefore does not have a strong presence in the region, so we intend to build on this, to connect and work...» Find out more about what’s happening in Pacific